Seven-member MLA panel formed to give report on Namaz room: J'khand Assembly to HC | Law-Order

 - India

-The Jharkhand Assembly informed the high court that a seven-member legislators' committee has been formed to give a report on the allocation of a Namaz room in the assembly.
+The Jharkhand Assembly on Thursday informed the high court that a seven-member legislators' committee has been formed to give a report on the allocation of a Namaz room in the assembly.

-The committee is gathering inputs from other states with regard to similar allotment of rooms to members of a community for offering prayers, it said on Thursday.
+The committee is gathering inputs from other states with regard to similar allotment of rooms to members of a community for offering prayers, it said.

 The court was hearing a PIL on the allocation of a Namaz room in the assembly filed by one Ajay Kumar Modi.